-And the meaning of today's idiomatic phrase might be hard to guess.
+And the meaning of today’s idiomatic phrase might be a little hard to guess.

-Instead of someone saying, “Keep it to yourself,” in Italian, you’d be told to “keep the water in your mouth.”
+This could be because you’ve got a secret, or because you’re feeling a bit argumentative.
+Either way, instead of someone saying “keep it to yourself,” in Italian, you’d be told to “keep the water in your mouth”.

 After all, if you’ve got a mouth full of water you won’t be doing much talking.

-While it may sound a little intimidating, the mental image of keeping the water in your mouth might just help you refrain from “spilling the beans.”
+If you’re dying to share a piece of juicy gossip, the mental image of keeping the water in your mouth might just help you refrain from ‘spilling the beans’.

 – Ma, ricorda… acqua in bocca.